uwe-app/website/site/docs/getting-started/front-matter.md

 ```

 {{#> note label="info"}}
-The `permalink` variable will use the redirect path for the page when `permalink` is set otherwise the page URL is used; the value is always an absolute URI.
+The `permalink` variable will use the redirect path for the page when `permalink` is set otherwise the page URL is used; the value is guaranteed to be an absolute URI once it is passed to a template.
 {{/note}}

 {{import "footer"}}